deephaven/web-client-ui/examples/component-template/README.md

 ## Test

 `npm test` will run Jest tests in watch mode.
-There are tests which run ESLint and Stylelint on all applicable files already included in `src/test`
+There are tests which run ESLint and Stylelint on all applicable files already included in `src/test`.
+Remove the Stylelint test if there is no Sass usage in the package.

 ## Linting